VadymPavlenkoUA/ConferenceRoomBookingApp/README.md

 - Add pagination and filtering for large collections
 - Add caching for frequently requested data such as halls and services

-## Assumptions

-Some requirements in the task were not fully specified and required reasonable assumptions:
+**Business Rules**

-- Bookings are restricted to the 06:00–23:00 window, based on the defined pricing tiers (morning/standard/peak/evening), even though this was not explicitly stated as a hard limit.
+- Bookings are restricted to the 06:00–23:00 time range.
+This was treated as a reasonable business rule because the pricing system is also based on these time periods.
-- Domain entities were modeled as simple POCOs (anemic domain model), with business rules centralized in the Application layer, for straightforward EF Core integration.
+- The initial seed data assigns specific services to specific halls as example data. centralized in the Application layer, for straightforward EF Core integration.
 - Report aggregation is performed at the repository level (translated into SQL via EF Core) rather than in the Application layer, for query performance on larger datasets.